Rodney Eade: Collingwood

 On 3 October 2011, Eade was appointed by Collingwood to the position of Football and Coaching Strategist, replacing outgoing coach Mick Malthouse, who had originally planned to step into that role after the 2011 season.
 In September 2013, Eade changed positions when he was appointed to the position of director of football at Collingwood Football Club.

 Gold Coast Suns

 On 30 October 2014, Eade was appointed the Gold Coast Suns second senior coach, replacing Guy McKenna.

-In the 2015 season, Eade guided the Gold Coast Suns to finish sixteenth on the ladder with four wins and seventeen losses.
-In the 2016 season, Eade guided the Gold Coast Suns to finish fifteenth on the ladder with six wins and sixteen losses.
-During the 2017 season, when the Gold Coast Suns under Eade were sitting at fifteenth on the ladder with six wins and thirteen losses after Round 20, 2017, on 8 August 2017, with three games left in the season, Eade was told his contract would not be renewed.
+Eade's first year as senior coach, in the 2015 season, was largely unsuccessful as the Gold Coast Suns finished sixteenth on the ladder with four wins and seventeen losses.
+The Suns were only marginally better in the 2016 season, finishing fifteenth on the ladder with six wins and sixteen losses.
+After round 20 of the 2017 season, as the Suns sat in fifteenth place with three games remaining, Eade was told his contract would not be renewed.
 Eade departed immediately and was replaced by assistant coach Dean Solomon as caretaker senior coach for the rest of the 2017 season.

+Post-coaching career

+On 18 January 2024, it was announced Eade returned to Hawthorn Football Club, the club he formerly played for, in the club's administration department as Capital Campaign Executive, helping elevate fundraising efforts for the Kennedy Community Centre.